Mr. Bruzzo’s extensive experience in local courts in

 The California legislature passed a law which went into effect in 2021 which permits the Judge to offer diversion on all Misdemeanors (except sex offenses requiring registration under Penal Code Section 290, Domestic Violence and Drunk Driving Offenses) over the objection of the Prosecutor.
 This new law does not require a guilty plea but may require that the Defendant undergo counseling or complete community service.
 This is another great tool for dismissing a case.
 Attorney Will Bruzzo has been able to negotiate dismissals with Judges on many cases using Court Diversion.
 Call him at (714) 547 4636 to learn more and to discuss your eligibility.

 Military Diversion applies to all Misdemeanor Cases (including drunk driving offenses).
 The Defendant must show that their military service resulted in a condition which caused them to commit a crime.
+However, the Courts have been very liberal in assessing whether a condition is related to military service.
 Conditions incurred from military service include sexual trauma, traumatic brain injury, post-traumatic stress disorder, substance abuse or mental health problems as a result of military service.
-A mental health evaluation must be performed on the Defendant and the ensuing report submitted to the Court and the Prosecutor.
+A mental health evaluation may be performed on the Defendant and the ensuing report submitted to the Court and the Prosecutor.
+A mental health evaluation is not required for this program however.
 The Judge can deem the Defendant eligible over the objection of the Prosecutor.
 Generally, the program last 12-24 months and when completed to the satisfaction of the court with adherence to the course of treatment and no new violations of law, the matter may be dismissed.
 Will Bruzzo is a veteran of the United States Marine Corps and has successfully represented many veterans in criminal cases before the courts.
 Call him at (714) 547 4636 to discuss your eligibility.